grubwieser/Datalake-training/README.md

     2) Region - Select a region for the Dataproc Hub instance.
 Select europe-west3 if possible.
 Note: Dataproc clusters spawned by this Dataproc Hub instance will also be created in this region.
     For best performance, select a geographically close region.
     3) Zone: Select a zone within the selected region.
-    4) Environment: Dataproc Hub [BETA]
+    4) Environment: Dataproc Hub
-    5) Environment variables: Name=dataproc-configs Value=gs://datalake-vol2-data/cluster-config.yaml
+    5) Environment variables: Name=dataproc-configs Value=gs://2ca8b8fa-652a-11eb-8084-88e9fe60c70e/cluster-config.yaml
     6) Machine configuration: Machine Type - Select the machine type for the Compute Engine.
 Set other Machine configuration options.
     7) Click CREATE to launch the instance.